-Learn how to make brown sugar syrup (arnibal) with a simple, step-by-step guide.
-This versatile syrup brings a rich, caramel-like sweetness to Filipino desserts and beverages, which you can effortlessly make in your own kitchen.
+Learn how to make brown sugar syrup (or arnibal) with a simple, step-by-step guide.
+This is a versatile syrup with a rich, caramel-like sweetness, which you can effortlessly make in your own kitchen.

 Jump to: